Last updated: 20 September 2021.

 Their mission is to make COVID-19 testing accessible and affordable to everyone who needs it.
 They are proudly not-for-profit and want to contribute to getting our communities back on track.

-In order to obtain a negative test 72 hours prior to your UK return, you’ll need to take a test during the final 3 days of your holiday.
+If you’re not fully vaccinated and need to obtain a negative test 72 hours prior to your UK return, you’ll need to take a test during the final 3 days of your holiday.

 This means you’ll have to use a test provider that meets the UK standards in your destination.
 Our Travel Specialists will do all they can to help you find approved test providers in your holiday resort or destination.
 Many of our hotels are providing guests with testing facilities to ensure this is as easy as possible.